arabbitplays/Zettelkasten/🟢Permanent/Importance Sampling.md

 ## BSDF Importance Sampling

-- Choose the direction to continue the path not uniformly but by a PDF that resembles the value of the [[Bidirectional Reflectance Distribution Function (BRDF) | BRDF]] in this direction
+- Choose the direction to continue the path not uniformly but by a PDF that resembles the value of the [[Bidirectional Scattering Distribution Function (BSDF)| BRDF]] in this direction
 	- ergo the PDF resembles the $f(\omega_i, p, \omega_o)$ term of the integrand
 - Such sampling techniques exist for most common BSDFs (see [[Rough Conductor BRDF]])